 Read More: TV Shows Like Broadchurch

 2. Mindhunter (2017-)

-‘Mindhunter‘ is a series which focuses on the concept of serial killers and depicts how the FBI’s Behavioral Science Unit started profiling such multiple murderers based on their personality types.
+‘Mindhunter‘ is a series that focuses on the concept of serial killers and depicts how the FBI’s Behavioral Science Unit started profiling such multiple murderers based on their personality types.
 The series is based on the book ‘Mindhunter: Inside the FBI’s Elite Serial Crime Unit’ written by FBI officers John E. Douglas and Mark Olshaker.
-The central characters of this series are Special Agents Ford and Holden, and psychologist Wendy Carr, who together try and get to the bottom of the psychological motives and modus operandi of such murderers.
+The central characters of this series are Special Agents Ford and Holden and psychologist Wendy Carr, who together try and get to the bottom of the psychological motives and modus operandi of such murderers.
 All the serial killers that they interview are portrayals of real-life murderers like Son of Sam, Charles Manson, Ed Kemper, and others.
-‘Mindhunter’ diligently clarifies the history behind the classification of certain murderers as serial killers, and how their crimes have impacted society and popular culture at large.
+‘Mindhunter’ diligently clarifies the history behind the classification of certain murderers as serial killers and how their crimes have impacted society and popular culture at large.